 Dyspraxia.
 Dyspraxia affects a person's motor skills.
 Motor skills help us with movement and coordination.
-A young child with dyspraxia may bump into things or have trouble holding a spoon or tying his shoelaces.
-Later, he may struggle with things like writing and typing.
+A young child with dyspraxia may bump into things or have trouble holding a spoon or tying their shoelaces.
+Later, they may struggle with things like writing and typing.
 Other problems associated with dyspraxia include:

 Dysgraphia.
 Dysgraphia affects a person's writing abilities.
 People with dysgraphia may have a variety of problems, including:

 Dyscalculia.
 Dyscalculia affects a person's ability to do math.
 Math disorders can take many forms and have different symptoms from person to person.
 In young children, dyscalculia may affect learning to count and recognize numbers.
-As a child gets older, he or she may have trouble solving basic math problems or memorizing things like multiplication tables.
+As a child gets older, they may have trouble solving basic math problems or memorizing things like multiplication tables.

 Auditory Processing Disorder.
 This is a problem with the way the brain processes the sounds a person takes in.
 It is not caused by hearing impairment.
 People with this disorder may have trouble:

 Visual Processing Disorder.
 Someone with a visual processing disorder has trouble interpreting visual information.
-He or she may have a hard time with reading or telling the difference between two things that look similar.
+They may have a hard time with reading or telling the difference between two objects that look similar.
 People with a visual processing disorder often have trouble with hand-eye coordination.